 The Provost's Council on Research reviewed and approved the proposed new policy, Procedures Regarding Misconduct in Research for Non-faculty Members of the Research Community, on May 18, 2004.
-This policy is similar to the faculty policy, "Procedures Regarding Misconduct in Research", (Almanac, supplement, May 6, 2003) however it closes the gap in Penn policies by providing an institutional policy to deal with alleged cases of research misconduct where the respondent is a student, staff member, or postdoctoral fellow.
-It also attempts to integrate its investigation with existing established misconduct processes, and to respect the prerogatives of existing administrative entities to determine institutional sanctions.
+This policy is similar to the faculty policy, "Procedures Regarding Misconduct in Research", (Almanao, supplement, May 6, 2003) however it closes the gap in Penn policies by providing an institutional policy to deal with alleged cases of research misconduct where the respondent is a student, staff member, or postdoctoral fellow.
+It also attempts to integrate its investigation with existing established misconduct processes, and to respect the prerogatives of existing administrative entities to determine institutional remetions.
+These procedures however of feature immediately. sanctions.
 These procedures become effective immediately.